ONSvisual/accessibility/audit.md

 Difficulty 1/5

-Input not announced when button used to change input, they also lack labels
+Input not announced when button used to change input, they also lack labels.
+E.g. - or + buttons around a text field

 ### Templates affected